 Now that we have worked out the basic structure of atoms, we can develop some basic rules for the rate of radiative transitions between them.
-The basic idea is that an atom in an excited state can spontaneously emit a photon (or several photons) and drop in energy to a lower level.
-We'd like to have a general rule for how quickly this process takes place.
-The language we use to describe this is in terms of Einstein coefficients, which we'll introduce in more detail later in the class.
-For now, we will simply define $A{u\ell}$, which has units of inverse seconds, as the lifetime of a given upper state u for radiative transitions to a lower state l .
+We learned in the last class that we can describe the rate at which a given excited state de-excites in terms of Einstein A coefficient, such that $A{u\ell}$, which has units of inverse seconds, is the lifetime of a given upper state u for radiative transitions to a lower state l .
 In other words, given an atom in state u, after a time t its probability of having decayed to state l is $1 - e^{-A{u\ell}t}$.
 We would like to know what typical values of $A{u\ell}$ are.
 It is important to emphasise that what we develop will be rules of thumb, not rigorous calculations.
 In practice transition rates for all but the simplest atoms must be determined by laboratory measurement.